locka99/opcua/README.md

 1. Anonymous/None, i.e. no authentication
 2. User/password (plaintext password)

-Not supported:

-1. User/password using encrypted password.
+Work in progress:

-2. Public key authentication, signing and encryption.
+1. Public key authentication, signing and encryption.
 This will happen later once unencrypted functionality is working.
+2. User/password using encrypted password.

 ### Current limitations